Kidsunbo/NetGame/README.md

 # NetGame
-This is the java project of Software workshop.
+>This is the java project of Software workshop.
+---

+The member in this group is:
+- Bo Sun
+- Shengdong Yan
+- Hao Feng
+- Lixuan Dai
+- I don't know his name, sorry.

+---